 Step Seven – Share your experience

 Now that you’ve taken some great photos, we’d love to see them!
-We are happy to feature customer galleries and sites on our customers section, just email us if you are interested.
+Share your photos on our user uploaded gallery, or use our hashtag #kolarivision when you upload your photos to Instagram!
 If you converted a camera we have not previously reviewed, let the world know how it performs!
 We are always looking to expand our reviews section.
 If you were happy with our service and products, please take a minute to let the world know, we work hard to bring you quality content and products, your word of mouth helps keep that possible.